-109. There is a Medieval or Tudor moat which is a Scheduled Monument located on the site of the Grade II listed Old Rectory, a Georgian building with an earlier timber-framed core of probable 16th century date.
+110. There is a Medieval or Tudor moat which is a Scheduled Monument located on the site of the Grade II listed Old Rectory, a Georgian building with an earlier timber-framed core of probable 16th century date.
 Other post-medieval buildings include the Grade II Listed Church Farmhouse (also known as The Old Manor Farmhouse) on Church Road from the mid-17th century.
 Watlington Hall Park is a late 18th century historic parkland which is shown in records from 1839 as being a pleasure grounds with stables and a kitchen garden.
-Plantations were established around the parkland by 1869 and lodges built at the ends of the east and west drives by
+Plantations were established around the parkland by 1869 and lodges built at the ends of the east and west drives by 188528.
+The most recent historical entry in the Norfolk Heritage Explorer records that in Watlington there is a World War Two pillbox south of School Road and within LGS3- Angel Field Millennium Green.
+Ariel photographs from 1946 show the earthworks of an anti-aircraft or searchlight battery in the same place29.

-&lt;sup>27 Parish-Summary-Watlington-(Parish-Summary) - Norfolk Heritage Explorer
+27 Parish-Summary-Watlington-(Parish-Summary) - Norfolk Heritage Explorer